-SummarySchool counselors understand positive effects of a safe, orderly and caring school environment.
-Through participation in prevention programs and activities aimed at anti-bullying, anti-harassment and violence prevention, students learn communication, problem-solving and conflict resolution skills that help them achieve their goals and also establish successful relationships.
-School counselors collaborate with teachers, administrators, parents/guardians and the community to deliver prevention programs encouraging student growth and achievement and ensuring a safe school climate.
+SummarySchool counselors understand the positive effects of a safe and caring school environment.
+Through participation in prevention programs and activities aimed at anti-bullying, anti-harassment and violence prevention, school counselors foster opportunities for students to learn communication, problem solving and conflict resolution skills that help them achieve their goals and establish successful relationships.
+School counselors collaborate with teachers, instructional support personnel, administrators, families and the community to deliver prevention programs encouraging student growth and achievement and ensuring a safe school climate.

 ReferencesDeVoogd, K., Lane-Garon, P., & Kralowec, C. (2016).
 Direct instruction and guided practice matter in conflict resolution and social-emotional learning.
 Conflict Resolution Quarterly, 33, 279-296. doi: 10.1002/crq.21156.
 Retrieved from: https://ssrn.com/abstract=2796734

 Ercek, M. K., & Birel, F. K. (2021).
 Developing the school safety perception scale: The validity and reliability of study.
 Dinamika Ilmu, 21(1), 37-53. doi: 10.21093/di.v21i1.2787

 Irwin, V., Wang, K., Cui, J., Zhang, J., and Thompson, A. (2021).
 Report on Indicators of School Crime and Safety: 2020 (NCES 2021-092/NCJ 300772).
 National Center for Education Statistics, U.S. Department of Education, and Bureau of Justice Statistics, Office of Justice Programs, U.S. Department of Justice.
 Washington, DC.
 Retrieved from: https://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2021092.